5000-200-EMOR - Extended MOR Transmissometer

 Frangible Mounting

-The 5000-200-EMOR features an integrated frangible dual concentric pole, which is bolted to the foundation baseplate.
-The optical units mount at the top of the inner pole, with the main electronics box mounted on the side of the pole for easy access.
-The window conditioning fan unit attached to the outer pole provides a heated air curtain for the optical unit windows.
+The eMOR-2 features an ICAO certified dual frangible aluminium lattice mast, which is bolted to the foundation baseplate.
+The lattice structure offers superior safety features over other designs utilizing dual concentric steel poles.
+The optical units mount at the top of the inner support, with the main electronics box mounted on the side of the mast for easy access.
+The window conditioning fan unit attached to the outer mast provides a heated air curtain for the optical unit windows.
 This actively maintains the transmissometer window in a clean dry condition.

 Light Source